redelivre/post-format-gallery-widget/README.md

 ## Installation ##

-1. Upload `post-format-gallery-widget.php` directory to the `/wp-content/plugins/` directory
+1. Upload `post-format-gallery-widget` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Widgets' menu and drag it to your sidebar